 Cds & dvds are long gone!
 But if you find one or two that you were using for coasters or run into the bins at the struggling archaic used book store, well then...

 Cleaning cd dvd's should happen sparingly.
 CDs and DVDs do not require frequent cleaning.
 It's rare that CDs

 The poly carbonate substrate is a soft and slightly transparent plastic.
 Each time a disc is treated with a solution, wiped with a cloth, general handling other than by the edges, the soft substrate is in danger of scratching or becoming contaminated.

-If you simply must clean them for whatever reason, follow these cleaningCD DVD tips: Cleaning CD DVD guidelines.
+If you simply must clean them for whatever reason, follow these cleaning CD DVD tips:

 We hope these cleaning CD DVD guidelines have been helpful, and invite you to explore the rest of the site for a variety of cleaning tips and products.